A History of Violence

 I’ve been a fan of the work of David Cronenberg for many years now.
 I’ve watched his work mature from bloody b movies to obscure story and now to modern drama.
-A History of Violenceis a dark family drama based on the comic book of the same name, and Cronenberg surprised me with his work this time around.
+A History of Violence

 The premise of the movie is a basic one, one mans past catches up with him, upsets his happy family small town life, and the family is forced to deal with the lies he has told over the years.
 Movies with basic stories are some of my favorite films, and this movie continues to add to that concept.
 If the story is basic, it is up to the director and the cast to draw your attention to the screen.
 Viggo Mortensen, Maria Bello, David Cronenberg, William Hurt, and Ed Harris are each enough to earn my interest mixing them together in a movie about what a family does to remain a family is a recipe for quality.